-Gray water may contain chemicals, biocontaminants (fungal, bacterial, viral algae) and other forms of contam ination including physical hazards.
+Gray water could have chemicals, biocontaminants (fungal, bacterial, viral algae) along with other forms of contaminants including physical hazards.
 Time and temperature aggravate category 2 water contamination levels significantly.
-Gray water in flooded structures that remains untreated for longer than 48 hours may change to category 3 – black water.
+In flooded structures, gray water that is still untreated for longer than 48 hours may change to category 3 – black water.

-Category 3 Water – Grossly unsanitary water containing pathogenic agents, arising form sewage or other contaminated water sources and having the likelihood of causing discomfort or sickness if consumed or exposed to humans.
+Category 3 Water – Grossly unsanitary water containing pathogenic agents, arising form sewage, flooding or other contaminated water sources and having the possibility of causing discomfort or sickness if consumed or in contact with humans.
 Black water includes sewage and other contaminated water sources entering or affecting the indoor environment.
-Category 2 water that is not removed promptly from the structure may be reclassified as category 3 water.
-Toilet back flows that originated beyond the toilet trap are considered black water contamination, regardless of visible content or color.
+Category 2 water that isn’t removed promptly from the structure may be reclassified as category 3 water.
+Toilet back flows that originated beyond the toilet trap are viewed as black water contamination, in spite of visible content or color.

-Category 3 water includes, but is not necessarily limited to all forms of flooding from:
+Category 3 water consists of, but isn’t necessarily limited to all forms of flooding from:

 - Sewage/rainwater mixed; and

-Such water sources carry silt and organic matter into structures and create black water conditions.
+Such water sources carry sewage and organic matter into structures and create black water conditions.

 Commercial Water Damage Tips

-- Mop up just as much water as you can
+- Mop up as much water as you can.

-- Move furniture out of the affected areas if you can
+- Move furniture out of the effected areas if you can.

 To schedule commercial water damage restoration appointment, call 732-722-5211 or click here.